jgclark/NP-themes/README.md

 - times that define time blocks are coloured
 - a `#🕑` tag is hidden.
 (For people using /AutoTimeBlocking with the default settings, this hides the tag "#🕑" which /atb includes on lines it creates.)
 - a `???` string is coloured bright red.
 This can be used to indicate something unfinished.
+- all the text after a ¶ symbol on a line is coloured red.
+(This is a 'Pilcrow' mark, which can be typed on macs by Alt-7.)

 ![Toothbleach Condensed](toothbleach-condensed-JGC.png)